icinganalysis/icinganalysis.github.io/content/NACA-TR-831.md

 the external heat transfer coefficient values, the calculated t_o value, and surface and heated air thermocouple readings.
-So, the accuracy of the internal heat transfer coefficient is depenent on those other values.
+So, the accuracy of the internal heat transfer coefficient is dependent on those other values.

 > The value, used in the analysis, for the coefficient of transfer of heat h d to the inner surface of the wing has been